libresh/libre.sh/doc/getting-started-as-a-hoster.md

 You may give a trusted person an emergency key to your infrastructure, in case you walk under a bus.
 Think about the risk of data loss and establish an emergency recovery plan for when, for instance, the hard disk of your laptop or of one of your servers die.

-Make sure you often rsync the live data from each of your servers to indiehosters/user-data/live/{servername}/{domain} and store snapshots regularly (for instance to indiehosters/user-data/backup).
+Make sure you often rsync the live data from each of your servers to somewhere else, and store snapshots of it regularly.
 Users *will* contact you sooner or later asking for "the backup from last Tuesday" and they will expect you to have one.

 # Basic digital hygiene